cfengine/documentation/reference/functions/hostswithclass.markdown

  *arg1* : Class name to look for, *in the range* [a-zA-Z0-9\_]+
  *arg2* : Type of return value desired, *in the range* name,address

-Extract the list of hosts with the given class set from the hub database (commercial extension)
+Extract the list of hosts with the given class set from the CFEngine Database.

 **Example**: